sdawes/CV/README.md

 <a name="profile"><a>
 ### **SUMMARY**
 Recent graduate from one of Europe's leading coding bootcamps, specialising in writing fully TDD web applications in Ruby and JavaScript.
 Previously a Commissioned Officer in the Royal Air Force with over 12 years experience specialising in Operations and Project Management.
-Demonstrated capability to undertake wide range complex positions from scheduling transport aircraft to planning cruise missiles!
+Demonstrated capability to undertake wide range of complex positions from scheduling transport aircraft to planning cruise missiles!

 Decided to change careers to re-embrace creative side, learn skills that will last a life time and open the door to new challenges and opportunities.
-I have always played around with computer coding and am excited to now further the code from the days of programming my ZX Spectrum (plus 2)!
-I am looking for a junior front end / back end or full stack position in an innovative creative company.
+I have experimented with computer programming since my (very) early years on my ZX Spectrum and basic mark up in the 90s and am now excited to learn much newer technologies!

 <a name="skills"><a>
 ### **KEY SKILLS**